danielgora/openairinterface5g/doc/BASIC_SIM_NOS1.md

 On the **eNodeB** it will create `oaitun_enb1` and `oaitun_enm1` interfaces.
 On the **UE** it will create `oaitun_ue1` and `oaitun_uem1` interfaces.

-The `--nas.noS1.NetworkPrefix` flag can be specified to the simulators to specify the IP network prefix to be used for these interfaces.
+The `--nas.NetworkPrefix` flag can be specified to the simulators to specify the IP network prefix to be used for these interfaces.
 This will be described in more detail below.